simonmichael/hledger/hledger/hledger.m4.md

 supports UTF-8, if you built hledger with GHC < 7.2 (or possibly always, I'm not sure yet).

-Here's an example of setting the locale temporarily, on ubuntu gnu/linux:
+Here's an example of setting the locale temporarily, on Ubuntu GNU/Linux:

 ```shell
 $ file my.journal